FreelanceForge/DataScience/README.md

 - User Interface:
   - Designed a user-friendly interface for users to input mobile phone features.
   - Integrated the trained model to predict and display the estimated price range.
+- Deployment:
+  - Deployed the Flask app to a hosting platform, making it accessible to users for on-the-fly mobile price predictions.